 The study will be useful to various stakeholders in education.
-This includes the school administrators, teachers, student's policymaker and parents in Gurumesa Moyale and beyond.
+This includes the school administrators, teachers, student's policymaker and parents in Mathira East zone and beyond.
 The educational administrations, parents and policymakers will be enlighted by the study on the factors affecting academic performance of learners with mental retardation in regular classrooms, hence use the findings to strategize on how learners with mental retardation can be put in the mainstream.
 If inclusive education is implemented.
-Children with mental deficits will enjoy learning in the home environment with support from parents, siblings and the community that will provide education for all the Kenyan could population because it advocates for offer special needs education that suilts children with or without disability.